Free Things to do in Las Vegas with your Kids

 |Red rock canyon|

 Hiking is great fun, especially at Clark County Park, which has its famous Duck Creek Trail, a two-mile walk surrounded by tons of wildlife.
-You can also hire some bicycles if you’re tired of walking and a healthy packed lunch to sit down in the picnic area.
+You can also hire some bicycles if you’re tired of walking and healthy packed lunch to sit down in the picnic area.

 Exercise usually depends on the weather, so if it isn’t too hot then cycling is a great way to experience Vegas and the amazing scenery.
 There is a host of different bike trails, which are kid-friendly along with family biking events during spring and autumn.